AdamWongCH/analytics-thinking/1-Introduction/README.md

 * Reading: 15–20 minutes
 * Exercise: 10–15 minutes
+* Lab: 15–20 minutes

 ---

 ## Key Mindset

-> The goal is not to do analysis.
+The goal is not to do analysis.
-> The goal is to **think with analysis**.
+The goal is to think with analysis.

 ---

-## What’s Next
+## Next Step

-In the next module:

-> We will learn how to translate real-world problems into structured analytics problems using a systematic approach.
+Proceed to:

+`2-Problem-Framing/`